stephensamonte/Angular-First-App/README.md

 --module=app tells the CLI to register it in the imports array of the AppModule.
 `ng generate module app-routing --flat --module=app`

+## In-Memory Web Api Module
+This uses the [In-Memory Web API module](https://github.com/angular/in-memory-web-api) to mimic a remote server.
+Use the following command to install the package from npm (it has nothing to do with Angular):
+`npm install angular-in-memory-web-api --save`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.